Lil Wayne: Health problems

 The following day, while flying from Texas to Los Angeles, Carter's private jet was reportedly again forced to make an emergency landing, this time in Louisiana, after he suffered a second seizure and required further hospitalization.
 His representative said that the reports of Carter's condition had been exaggerated, and that he was resting at his Louisiana home.
-In a November 2012 interview with MTV, Carter revealed that he was taking seizure medication, on doctors' orders, due to the aforementioned incidents.
+In a November 2012 interview with MTV, Carter stated that he was taking seizure medication, on doctors' orders, due to the aforementioned incidents.